juhasev/sample-ninja-help/subpanel-settings-social-media-authentication.md

 ### Authentication Providers
-Adapting a third-party authentication providers a more convenient way for your panelists to register and log in.
+Adapting a third-party authentication providers offers a more convenient way for your panelists to register and log in.
 You can enable third-party authentication providers on a sub-panel basis.
 The main benefits are:

 1) Panelists do not need to provide details like name and email.
 2) Panelists do not need to confirm their email address as the social media provider has already confirmed it.